Les Paul's Junior: Eddie Van Halen Interviews Les Paul — from the Guitar World Archive

 In the summer of 1986, Guitar Center opened a mammoth music store on Sunset Boulevard in the center of Hollywood.
-Edward Van Halen and Les Paul were being honored along with several other musical giants, including Stevie Wonder and amp builder Jim Marshall, as part of the store’s opening celebration.
+Eddie Van Halen and Les Paul were being honored along with several other musical giants, including Stevie Wonder and amp builder Jim Marshall, as part of the store’s opening celebration.

 It seemed natural to take the opportunity to put Ed and Les together in the same room to talk about what they knew best—playing the guitar.
 The following is an excerpt from the story that originally appeared in the November 1986 edition of Guitar World.

-EDWARD VAN HALEN When Leo Fender was doing his thing and you were doing yours, was there ever any competition?
+EDDIE VAN HALEN When Leo Fender was doing his thing and you were doing yours, was there ever any competition?

 LES PAUL No, not at all.